rasoolims/ImageTranslate/README.md

 You can kill the process whenever you want.
 This process takes a long time to train on large data files.
 You can use __screen__ and put the standard outputs into a log file in order to run it in the background mode. __Usually training with more steps with bigger batches on larger GPU memories reaches a better model quality.__

-The latest model will be saved in [model-path].latest; e.g. sample/mass_model.latest.
+The latest model will be saved in [model-path].latest; e.g. sample/mass_model.latest. __If you are using the sample data, you can kill the process after seeing a few epochs being done!
+We just need to make sure the code works.__

 ### Train Unsupervised MT